Download your fully functional 14 day demo for AAX, AU, VST & VST3

 Some DAWs like Logic Pro, Cubase & Nuendo may require the plugin GUI to be open to be able to write its automation.

-Following DAWS and NLEs aren’t qualified to write and read automation but you can use auto off mode:
+Following NLEs aren’t qualified to write and read automation but you can use auto off mode:

 Automation on Studio One will only work with VST or AU, but not VST3.